zihad20/zihad20/README.md

 - 👀 Familiar with Microservice, JIRA, Notion, Azure
 - 🌱 I’m currently learning ...
 Playwright, Docker & CI-CD
 - 💞️ I’m looking to collaborate on ... any open project with automation testing
-- 📫 How to reach me ... ziadul.islam33 on skype or Email: ziadulislam33@gmail.com
+- 📫 How to reach me ...
+Email: ziadulislam33@gmail.com